HannaSafonova/Portfolio/README.md

 - In the students table, establishing a composite primary key consisting of student_no and birth_date.
 - Creating an index on the students.email field.
 - Establishing a unique index on the teachers.phone_no field.
-2. Adding test data (7-10 rows) to our three tables.
+2. Adding test data.
-3. Displaying data for any year from the "students" table and record in the form of a comment the execution plan of the query, indicating that the query will be executed on a specific partition.
-4. Intentionally creating 3 duplicates in the 'students' table (add 3 more identical rows).
-5. Writing a query that outputs rows with duplicates.
+3. Writing a query that outputs rows with duplicates.

 ## Project2.
 Requests writing in SQL